joaogl/support/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-This is where your description should go.
-Try and limit it to a paragraph or two, and maybe throw in a mention of what PSRs you support to avoid any confusion with users and contributors.
+This package is the support for every jlourenco package.
+It does not depend on any other jlourenco package and it adds a few helper functions.

 ## Install